DhruvPanchal8055/Sales-Process-Automation-/README.md

 # Sales Process Automation using Python and AI/ML

 A powerful sales process automation tool built to simplify lead generation, email campaigns, and lead categorization.
+This tool scrapes company data from websites like LinkedIn and Google.
+It supports two modes:

+With API: Scrapes data using ScrapingDog API and SerpAPI.

+Without API: Scrapes specific websites and performs multi-domain searches without requiring any API keys.

-This tool scrapes company data from websites like LinkedIn and Google using **ScrapingDog API** and **SerpAPI**, handles email campaigns, and provides in-depth analytics to optimize outreach efforts.
+The tool handles email campaigns and provides in-depth analytics to optimize outreach efforts.

 ## Table of Contents
 - [Installation](#installation)